ilyasbounoua/ilyasbounoua.github.io/_parcours/2024-TOEIC-eng.md

 **Test of English for International Communication (TOEIC)** — *Score 930/990 (2024)*

-Le **TOEIC** évalue les compétences en anglais dans un contexte professionnel et académique.
-Il constitue une référence internationale pour mesurer la compréhension orale et écrite ainsi que la capacité à communiquer efficacement dans un environnement de travail.
+The **TOEIC** assesses English proficiency in professional and academic contexts.
+It serves as an international reference for measuring listening and reading comprehension as well as the ability to communicate effectively in a work environment.

-### Résultats
+### Results
-- **Score global : 930 / 990**
+- **Overall score: 930 / 990**
-- **Listening : 470 / 495 (CEFR B2)**
+- **Listening: 470 / 495 (CEFR B2)**
-- **Reading : 460 / 495 (CEFR C1)**
+- **Reading: 460 / 495 (CEFR C1)**
-- **Niveau global CEFR : B2+**
+- **Overall CEFR level: B2+**
-- **Valide jusqu’au : 06 juin 2026**
+- **Valid until: June 6, 2026**
-- **Client/Institution : École Centrale de Nantes (France)**
+- **Client/Institution: École Centrale de Nantes (France)**

-### Objectifs
+### Objectives
-1. Attester d’un **haut niveau en anglais professionnel et académique**.
+1. Certify a **high level of professional and academic English proficiency**.
-2. Valider les compétences en **compréhension orale** (Listening) et **compréhension écrite** (Reading).
+2. Validate skills in **listening comprehension** and **reading comprehension**.
-3. Renforcer la capacité à utiliser l’anglais dans un cadre **technique, scientifique et international**.
+3. Strengthen the ability to use English in **technical, scientific, and international contexts**.
-4. Répondre aux exigences linguistiques des écoles d’ingénieurs et programmes d’échanges internationaux.
+4. Meet language requirements for engineering schools and international exchange programs.

-### Compétences démontrées
+### Demonstrated Skills
-- Compréhension claire de conversations et présentations complexes, même avec vocabulaire technique.
+- Clear understanding of complex conversations and presentations, even with technical vocabulary.
-- Lecture et analyse rapide de textes professionnels et scientifiques.
+- Rapid reading and analysis of professional and scientific texts.
-- Capacité à connecter des informations et à interpréter des détails précis.
+- Ability to connect information and interpret precise details.
-- Bonne maîtrise du vocabulaire, des structures grammaticales et des expressions idiomatiques.
+- Strong command of vocabulary, grammatical structures, and idiomatic expressions.
-- Communication fluide et adaptée à un environnement académique ou professionnel.
+- Fluent communication adapted to academic or professional environments.

 ### Conclusion
-Certification TOEIC obtenue en 2024 avec un score de 930/990, confirmant un niveau **B2+** en anglais selon le CEFR (Listening B2, Reading C1).
+TOEIC certification obtained in 2024 with a score of 930/990, confirming a **B2+** English level according to CEFR (Listening B2, Reading C1).